 - User Researcher(s)

 - Interaction Designer(s)

 It’s a very flat structure.
 It’s a group of peers who all bring their own strengths to the team, but with no hard boundaries, we all muck in with everything now and then.
-I particularly like helping with user research as it keeps me connected with the users and I’m constantly feeling guilty for not doing enough of that!
+I particularly like helping with user research as it keeps me connected with the users.
+I’m constantly feeling guilty for not attending enough user research!